edeviant/cars-sg/examples/styleguide/index.markdown

-Welcome to the StyleGuide.
-This will get more detail as we implement.
+### Welcome to the StyleGuide.

+This section will get more detail as we implement.
-This is a FE Single Page app (for reasons that are detailed somewhere) and pulls in documented assets and functionality as they currently exist in that environment.

-__heads up:__ for now, when a page doesn't exist, the SG just redirects back to the prior page
+The Cars.com styleguide is a single page app, running CanJS.
+Being an FE-only single page application ensure that no application logic is required for style and module documentation.
+It is configured to run along-side the current working branch of the codebase.

+Read more: Select "Using this Styleguide" in the navigation at left.